BenSDuggan/IMFT/README.md

 ### Quota

+* OpenSkies:
-* Antonymous 100
+    * Antonymous 100 / day
-* Signed in 1000
+    * Signed in 1000 / day
     * Can get your data from your sensor unlimited
+* ADS-B Exchange $10 / mo
+    * 10,000
+    * Best coverage in Indianapolis
+* Flight Aware
+    * $20 / mo

 ## Data structures